Mini (Mark I): Cooper and Cooper S

 Issigonis' friend John Cooper, owner of the Cooper Car Company and Formula One Manufacturers Champion in 1959 and 1960, saw the potential of the little car, and after some experimentation and testing, the two men collaborated to create a nimble, economical, and inexpensive car.
 The Austin Mini Cooper and Morris Mini Cooper debuted in September 1961.

 The original 848 cc engine from the Morris Mini-Minor was increased to 997 cc, boosting power from 34 bhp to 55 bhp.
 The car featured a tuned engine, twin HS2 SU carburettors, and 7 in disc brakes, a first at the time in a small car.
 1,000 of this iteration were commissioned by management, intended for and designed to meet the homologation rules of Group 2 rally racing.
 The 997 engine was replaced by a shorter stroke 998 cc unit in 1964.
 By the time production of the Cooper model ended in 1967, 12,274 of these popular cars had been sold to the public.
 A more powerful Mini Cooper, dubbed the "S", was developed in tandem and released in 1963.
-Featuring a 1071 cc engine and larger disc brakes, 4,030 Cooper S's were produced and sold until the 1071 model was deleted in August 1964.
+Featuring a 1071 cc engine and larger disc brakes, 4,030 Cooper S' were produced and sold until the 1071 cc model was discontinued in August 1964.
 Cooper also produced two models specifically for circuit racing, rated at 970 cc and a 1275 cc, both of which were also offered to the public.
 The smaller engine model was purely to homologate for racing in sub-1000cc capacity classes, only 961 were built with 970 cc engines and the model was discontinued in April 1965.
 The 1275 cc engined models continued through the Mk2 Mini, finally being killed off in 1971 in the Mk3 bodyshell.

 The Cooper S version was also used by some British police departments and the Australian Traffic police as a plainclothes car.
 The engine was a 1275 cc BMC A-series Inline-4 OHV 2 valves per cylinder, producing a maximum power of 76 bhp @ 6000 rpm and a maximum torque of 79 lbft @ 3000 rpm.